-The amount of funding available to charities appears to be dwindling as the economy continues to deteriorate, according to Teresa Harrington, a partner with PricewaterhouseCoopers and leader of the firm’s charity and not-for-profit sector team.
+The amount of funding available to Irish charities appears to be dwindling as the economy continues to deteriorate, according to Teresa Harrington, a partner with PricewaterhouseCoopers and leader of the firm’s charity and not-for-profit sector team.
 She told the Sunday Business Post that anecdotal evidence indicated that there had a fall-off of up to 20 per cent in the amounts being raised by charities.

 Lorna Cronnelly, communications manager with the Dublin Simon Community, said it is a very difficult climate to fundraise at the moment.